Employees and society

 Diversity and equal opportunity

-There is much more to diversity than the purely visible aspects such as gender, age, ethnic background, skin colour, disabilities, etc. It also has to do with the qualities we have acquired: personal experience, level of education, capacity to understand the world around us, and different approaches to problem solving, for example.
+We are convinced that employees of different sexes, backgrounds and experiences bring new perspectives and innovative solutions.
 To become an even more successful company, we need to attract, recruit, retain and develop all the skills that exist among our employees, and to draw benefit from the differences between individuals.
 This helps us to develop so that we can grow geographically and within the value chain, and meet new customers on new markets.
-We work consciously to recruit female employees, and our sustainability targets with regard to gender equality are to increase the proportion of female employees to 23%, and the share of female managers to 30% in 2020 – targets that we are already close to achieving.
+We work consciously to recruit female employees, and our sustainability targets with regard to gender equality are to increase the proportion of female employees to 28% in 2023, and the share of female managers to 29% in.

 BillerudKorsnäs takes a zero-tolerance approach to discrimination.
 Irrespective of ethnic origin, nationality, gender, faith, sexual orientation, age, disability, union or political affiliation, the equal rights and obligations of all are to be emphasised and communicated.
 BillerudKorsnäs acts decisively in cases of discrimination.